nuthanc/angular_course/forms-reactive-start/README.md

 * Just like TD approach, we have setValue and patchValue by which we can set and patch the values of the form
 * Similary, there is reset

+### Reactive Forms Assignment

+* Check App Component's html
+* Author used separate file for validators
+* static methods because we can use it without instantiating